Wienhannover/set_wise_interpretation/README.md

 ```

 # new idea
-The comparison between the new idea and the old idea can be found in new_idea.pdf.
+The comparison between the new idea and the old idea can be found in ideas_comparison.pdf.
 The code of new idea is in pairwise_invase_with_margin_loss_new_idea.